My Code Development Philosophy

 6 min read

-Even after a decade, I still discover new aspects and possibilities sculpting out of the creative minds which can’t stop building stuff.
+Even after a decade, I continue to discover new ideas and possibilities born from the relentless creativity of those who can’t stop creating.

 We all must’ve heard about term like financial debt, but what about technical debt?
 To keep it simple, technical debt is about being conscious of the consequences which can get accumulated when we take shortcuts while developing our code.